Palau: Languages

 The official languages of Palau are Palauan and English, except in two states (Sonsorol and Hatohobei) where the local languages, Sonsorolese and Tobian, respectively, along with Palauan, are official.
-Japanese is spoken by some older Palauans and is an official language in the State of Angaur.
-Including second-language speakers, more people speak English than Palauan in Palau.
-Additionally, a significant portion of the population speak Filipino and Bengali.
+Japanese is spoken by some older Palauans, and is an official language in Angaur.
+Because of the inheritance of the education system from the Republic's time as a trust territory, English is a core subject within the Palauan Education System, with a majority of its population utilizing it as a second language.

+A local dialect influenced by Philippine English is developing.

 Religion

-According to 2015 estimates 45.3% of the population is Roman Catholic (due to its shared colonial heritage with the Philippines), 6.9% Seventh-day Adventist, 34.9% other Protestant (due to American administration), 5.7% Modekngei and 3.0% Muslim (due to its shared Islamic heritage with southern Philippines).
-In 2009, the small Jewish community sent two cyclists to the 18th Maccabiah Games.
+According to the 2020 census, 46.9% of the population is Roman Catholic, 25.9% Protestant (primarily evangelical), 5% Seventh-day Adventist, 5.1% Modekngei, 4.9% Muslim, 0.9% the Church of Jesus Christ of Latter-day Saints, and 11.4% other religions.

 The German and Japanese occupations of Palau both subsidized missionaries to follow the Spanish.
 Germans sent Roman Catholics and Protestants, the Japanese sent Shinto and Buddhist, and the Spaniards sent Roman Catholic missionaries as they controlled Palau.
 Three-quarters of the population are Christians (mainly Roman Catholics and Protestants), while Modekngei (a combination of Christianity, traditional Palauan religion and fortune telling) and the ancient Palauan religion are commonly observed.
 Japanese rule brought Mahayana Buddhism and Shinto to Palau, which was the majority religion among Japanese settlers.
-However, following Japan's World War II defeat, the remaining Japanese largely converted to Christianity, while the remainder continued to observe Buddhism, but stopped practicing Shinto rites.
-There are also approximately 400 Bengali Muslims in Palau, and recently a few Uyghurs detained in Guantanamo Bay were allowed to settle in the island nation.
+However, following Japan's World War II defeat, the remaining Japanese largely converted to Christianity, while some continued to observe Buddhism but stopped practicing Shinto rites.
+There are approximately 400 Bengali Muslims.